What is AI Psychosis?

 Impact: Led to increased scrutiny of AI companion apps in Belgium

-- Sewell Setzer case: 14-year-old Florida boy who died by suicide
+- Sewell Setzer: 14-year-old in Florida who died by suicide after Character.AI use (2024)

 What These Cases Teach Us